top of page

 Resilience

-For anyone interested in the Safe from the Start program model, this presentation offers an overview of our services.
-It explores our innovative multidisciplinary team model, our collaboration with community partners, and our unique work with young children and their families.
+CAC provides a safe place for children and their families to begin the healing process after experiencing a traumatic event through evidence-based therapy.
+CAC also offers Safe from the Start, a unique program geared for children ages birth to five years who have experienced violence in their homes.
+This presentation offers an overview of our services.
+It explores our innovative multidisciplinary team model, our collaboration with community partners and our unique work with young children and their families.